Position Sizing And Its Impact On Risk Management

 A risk-reward ratio of 1:3 means you're aiming to make $3 for every $1 you risk.
 If your stop-loss is set to risk $100, you should set a take-profit level that could make you $300.

-📝 Real-Life Story: The Importance of Position Sizing
+📝 Real-Life Story: Why Position Sizing Matters

 A trader named Sarah learned the hard way when she didn’t use proper position sizing.
 She risked 50% of her account on a trade that seemed a sure win.
 Unfortunately, the market turned against her, and she lost half of her trading capital in one go.
 Had Sarah used a more conservative position size, she could have survived the trade and continued trading.